Staghorn FernRegular price R 135.00

 - Versatile planting options: pot, hang or wall-mount

 If you are looking for an unusual statement plant to add to your collection, this Staghorn Fern could be for you!

 You can probably guess that the plants’ nickname comes from their antler shaped fronds.
 As a rainforest fern, Platycerium bifurcatum can be found happily growing from trees in its tropical native habitat in locations such as Australia and South America.
 It’s an epiphyte, which means it absorbs the moisture and nutrients it needs from the environment through these textured fronds.

-A staghorn fern is an extremely versatile plant that can be displayed a number of ways depending on your style; potted on a table top, hanging in a planter, suspended in a kokedama (mossball) or wall-mounted onto a wooden plaque.
+A staghorn fern is an extremely versatile plant that can be displayed in a number of ways depending on your style; potted on a tabletop, hanging in a planter, suspended in a kokedama (mossball) or wall-mounted onto a wooden plaque.
 Its sculptural form carries quite the impact so will be sure to catch people's attention!

 Note: Please be aware that whilst the plant is non-toxic and pet friendly, it’s best to keep out of reach of children and pets (hanging it would be a great way of doing this!)

 Follow these instructions to keep your Staghorn Fern healthy and happy.